14 Popular Stores That Middle Class Shoppers Treat As A Status Symbol

 Apple

-Major middle-class retailers like Walmart and Target offer 11-inch iPads for less than $300.
-So, purchasing Apple products won't impress the wealthy who aren't motivated to parse which iPhone offers the best value for their money.
+Retailers like Walmart and Target generally offer 11-inch iPads for less than $300.
+So, purchasing Apple products won't necessarily impress the wealthy who aren't motivated to parse which iPhone offers the best value for their money.
 But it still scores points with the middle class.
 Obviously, it's not always the ability to pay high prices for a device that makes middle-class Apple customers feel like they owe themselves a pat on the back.
 Interestingly, one of the major attractions of Apple products is their look.

-Apple has a reputation for elegant design thanks to its nearly 30 years of benefitting from the creations of designer Jony Ivy.
-It was Ivy who gave birth to the look of the iPhone, iPad, iMac, and iPod.
-Ivy's clean, minimalist approach to industrial design springs from the many seeds planted by Germany's legendary Bauhaus art school that operated between the world wars.
-The school emphasized a product's function and frowned upon unnecessary embellishments.
-The approach was a deterministic marriage of art and industry.
-Buying Apple products allows aspirational middle-class consumers to embrace their love of technology while feeling good about their preference for beautiful items.
+Apple has a reputation for elegant design thanks to its nearly 30 years of benefitting from the creations of designer Jony Ive.
+It was Ive who gave birth to the look of the iPhone, iPad, iMac, and iPod.
+Ivy's clean, minimalist approach to industrial design was influenced heavily by Germany's legendary Bauhaus art school.
+In this way, buying Apple products allows aspirational middle-class consumers to both embrace their love of technology while also feeling good about their preference for beautiful items.

 Coach

-Coach has been around since 1941, long enough to be a familiar status symbol to several generations.
-However, instead of languishing in nostalgia, the company has aggressively promoted itself to today's younger generations.
+Coach has been around since 1941, long enough for the brand to be a status symbol among several generations.
+However, instead of languishing in nostalgia, the company has aggressively promoted itself to younger generations.
 The result is that middle-class purchasers can own an item with a respected heritage that's also updated and trendy.
-The challenge has been returning Coach to its roots.
+The challenge, however, has been returning Coach to its roots.
 It was a leather goods maker long before it became a fashion house.
-The company prided itself on producing items that would endure.

 Today, that spirit is found in its Coach (Re)Loved program.
 The company's workshop of artisans repairs Coach items and finds ways to repurpose material.
 The company says you can help the environment by purchasing a (Re)Loved item rather than a new product.
 Coach cites a Columbia University study that says making a used Coach purchase could represent as much as a 76% reduction in the production of carbon.
 You can also turn in a suitable pre-owned Coach item in exchange for credit.